schneiderandre/ASCScreenBrightnessDetector/README.md

 This repository contains an example project that uses the methods provided by ASCScreenBrightnessDetector - just build and run to see it in action.

+**Please note:** The screen brightness detection will only work on a real device, the Xcode Simulators screen brightness is always 0.5.

 Wherever you want to use ASCScreenBrightnessDetector, import the header file as follows:

 ``` objective-c